 My scholarship draws on more than a decade of foreign policy experience to challenge fundamental assertions in international relations about the nature of national power.

-My research examines the composition of modern militaries, covert action, and interstate and intrastate conflict.
-My teaching background includes courses on insurgency, the modern Middle East, and contemporary West Africa.
+As for the classroom, my teaching background includes courses on research methods, insurgency, the modern Middle East, and contemporary West Africa.